Iqra National University: Library

 The campus maintains about 6,000 relevant books pertaining to Electrical/Electronics Engineering, Computer Sciences, Finance, Human Resource, Marketing, Accounting, Economics, Quantitative Techniques, Research Methodologies, Business Communication etc.

 The Information Resource Center (IRC) offers more than a traditional library.
 Information resources accessible through the IRC include books, journals, magazines, newspapers, audio and video titles, and software digital libraries on local CD servers.
 Fully computerized, the IRC has more than 6,000 books on its shelves covering a wide variety of subjects and subscribes to 60 national and international journals/periodicals.

 Other salient features of the IRC are article indexing, newspaper clippings, text database for selected newspaper articles and latest retrieval techniques to search for a particular book/subject or article from the IRC database.
 Internet and web facilities to search for any required material from other national and international data warehouses are available.

 Fields in which books are available:

 Transport

 INU owns a fleet of transport including three buses, two coasters, one van and five cars to meet the conveyance facilities of the students, teaching faculty and administrative staff.

 Auditorium

 In the basement, the INU auditorium is a multi-use auditorium that seats 450 people.
 It features wonderful acoustics and a warm and welcoming ambiance.
 It is a perfect venue for seminars, homecoming/welcome parties, fashion shows as well as lectures, conferences, and graduations.
-The auditorium is equipped with sophisticated sound and lighting facilities as well as collapsible walls to suit different functions.
+The auditorium is equipped with sound and lighting facilities as well as collapsible walls to suit different functions.